jsmolka/blog/content/eggvance/progress-5.md

 }
 ```

 I'll explain "state-dependent dispatching" for the processor mode.
-There exists a specific `bx` instruction, speak "branch and exchange," that allows the processor to change its mode.
+There exists a specific `bx` instruction, speak "branch and exchange", that allows the processor to change its mode.
 If the lowest bit in the target address is set, the processor changes its mode to Thumb.
 Otherwise, it remains in ARM mode.
 The example given below changes the `state` variable when switching from ARM to Thumb mode.
 If we want to change back from Thumb to ARM mode, we need to clear this flag again.

 ```cpp
 if (cpsr.t = addr & 0x1) {